 Once upon a time, if you wanted to make yourself a sweater, you needed to learn how to knit.
 These days, sweater knit fabrics are readily available both online and in local fabric stores, giving you the option to sew sweaters, as well as skirts, dresses, and more.
 Because most sweater knits are soft and very stretchy, they can be difficult to sew with, especially if you don’t know what you need to do differently than when sewing on other types of fabric.
-For great results (and less frustration!) follow these 7 easy tips for how to sew sweater knits AND check out the giveaway at the end of the post!
+For great results (and less frustration!) follow these 7 easy tips for how to sew sweater knits.

 1. Be sure to prewash your material however you plan to wash the finished garment.
 Many sweater knits come with a hand wash and lay flat to dry recommendation, so do that first if that’s how you’ll plan to treat the finished garment.
 If you’re lazy, like me, and just want to be able to wash and dry your clothes by machine, wash and dry the fabric before you get started, realizing you’re taking your chances (be sure not to put a wool sweater knit in the dryer!).